Esri/dictionary-renderer-toolkit/docs/understanding-the-dictionary.md

 There is a custom behavior with the `text` configuration attribute.
 If the value is `OFF`, attributes are always substituted by an empty string.
 The example above shows as `PL` in this case.

 ## Dictionary script
-The dictionary script is an Arcade script that returns a string.
+The dictionary script is an Arcade script following the [Dictionary Renderer profile](https://developers.arcgis.com/arcade/profiles/dictionary-renderer/) that returns a string.
 The string chains together different keys which should match symbols in the dictionary style.
 All the corresponding symbols are used to compose the final symbol representing the feature.

 ### Creating keys
 You can use any Arcade function to produce the string you want.
 A key is used to retrieve a symbol from the style.